owncloud-archive/documentation/developer_manual/app/extstorage.rst

 operations and might need extra code to work this around.

 ..
 NOTE::
-   When extending StorageAdapter, it is best to also implement some methods like ``rename``, and ``isCreatable`` etc, for performance reasons.
+   When extending StorageAdapter, it is good practice to implement all methods, except ``getConnection``, i.e., any method that interacts with files, for performance reasons.
 If you don’t, your storage backend will still work.
-But it will likely be slower, because the default method would use a stream copy + delete for rename.
+   But, it will likely not perform as well as it could.
+In the case of the ``rename`` method, this is because it uses a combination of a stream copy plus a delete for renaming a file.

 Stat/metadata cache
 -------------------

 To create a mature implementation, we need to consider stat and metadata caching.
-Within a single PHP request, ownCloud might call the same storage methods repeatedly, due to different checks which it need to carry out.
+Within a single PHP request, ownCloud might call the same storage methods repeatedly, due to different checks which it needs to carry out.
 As a result, there is the potential to incur significant overhead, when working with the underlying filesystem.